FR-UN/Education/README.md

 The repository contains two folders, which are explained below.
 Many of the documents of this repository are written in spanish as they are oriented for the Colombian engineering community.

-## Paper -  Education on Emerging Technologies for Fire and Explosion Safety Through Problem-Based Learning (EETFES)
+## Paper -  Education on Emerging Technologies for Fire and Explosion Safety Through Problem-Based Learning (ETFES)

 ## RAE 2020 project